 2. Gently pour in cold, filtered water at a ratio of 4-to-1 (for example, 4 cups water for 1 cup grounds).

 3. Stir gently to make sure all grounds are wet and cover container with plastic wrap.

 4. Let it sit at room temperature for 12 to 24 hours.
 Taste it occasionally and discard the grounds when the coffee hits your sweet spot.

 A few variations:

-If using a French press, once your coffee is done, gently press the mesh down on the grounds to filter them out.
+How to make cold brew coffee in a French press: If using a French press, once your coffee is done, gently press the mesh down on the grounds to filter them out.